What Are You Worried About?

 “Don’t fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God's wholeness, everything coming together for good, will come and settle you down.
 It's wonderful what happens when Christ displaces worry at the center of your life” (Philippians 4:6–7 MSG).

-“I’m about to lose my job and our house is in foreclosure, but I don’t worry about it.”
-Bob:
+Jack: “I’m about to lose my job and our house is in foreclosure, but I don’t worry about it.”

-“I’ve hired a professional worrier.
+Jack: “I’ve hired a professional worrier.
 He does all my worrying for me.
 That way I don’t have to think about it!”
-Bob:

-“That’s a fantastic idea.
+Bob: “That’s a fantastic idea.
 How much does it cost to hire a professional worrier?”
-Jack:

 Worry is something you learn to do.